aramis-lab/clinicadl/docs/quickstart.rst

         metrics={"dice": DiceMetricConfig(), "ap": AveragePrecisionMetricConfig()},
         optimization=OptimizationConfig(epochs=100),
     )

     trainer.train(
         split=split,
         computational=ComputationalConfig(gpu=True, amp=True, seed=42, deterministic=True),
     )

+Note in the above example the convenient ``PatchesToImageInferer``, which splits a 3D image into patches, passes them through the neural network, and merges the resulting segmentation masks in a single 3D output.

 Model evaluation
 ~~~~~~~~~~~~~~~~

 Evaluate a trained model on held-out data and record the metrics.
 You point to a
-saved checkpoint and provide the data to evaluate on.
+saved checkpoint, provide the data to evaluate on, and the metrics to compute.

 .. code-block:: python